wjH-3/Mediarr-Automation/README.md

 A simple CLI Python app that complements Real-Debrid and Debrid Media Manager, allowing users to get any Non-anime or Anime content, whether it be movies or shows, in a fast and automated way.

 Non-anime content is scraped directly from DMM, displaying the relevant files in a list for users to choose from, with dynamic regex filtering to scrape only the highest quality files and also the ability to query a specific season of a show.
-For Anime, it makes use of the AniList and SeaDex API to get the magnet links of a Best Release of the specified anime, as well as querying Nyaa for SubsPlease/Erai-raws releases of currently airing anime.
+For Anime, it makes use of the AniList and SeaDex API to get the magnet links of a Best Release of the specified anime, as well as query Nyaa for SubsPlease/Erai-raws releases of currently airing anime.

 All of this can be done right on the terminal, and no other installation is required except for the executable (`Mediarr.exe`).